Monkey Business (band): History

-Monkey Business formed in Prague, Czechia, in 1999.
+Monkey Business formed in Prague, Czech Republic, in 1999.
 The band initially consisted of vocalist Matěj Ruppert, guitarist Oldřich Krejčoves, bassist Pavel Mrázek, drummer Martin Houdek, and keyboardist Ondřej Brousek.
 Their debut album, Why Be in When You Could Be Out, was released in 2000 and included contributions from Iranian-Czech percussionist Imran Musa Zangi and American trombonist Fred Wesley.
 The group subsequently added a second vocalist, the American-Czech Tonya Graves, who had previously sung in the band Liquid Harmony.

 Monkey Business released their second album, Save the Robots, in 2001, and it once again featured contributions from Fred Wesley as well as drummer Dennis Chambers, guitarist Hiram Bullock, and singer Dan Bárta.

 The band's third record, Resistance Is Futile, came out in 2003 and included work by Iva Bittová, Jiří Stivín, Roman Dragoun, and Hiram Bullock.

 In 2005, Monkey Business published their fourth album, titled Kiss Me on My Ego.
 It featured contributions from Imran Musa Zangi, Dan Bárta, Hiram Bullock, Glenn Hughes, and David Sanborn.

 The album Objects of Desire and Other Complications followed in 2007, with input from guest musicians such as Imran Musa Zangi and Kamil Střihavka.

 Monkey Business released Twilight of Jesters? in 2009, a record that again featured Glenn Hughes and Dan Bárta, as well as Vlastimil Třešňák and Ashley Slater.

 Happiness of Postmodern Age followed in 2013, with contributions from Dan Bárta, Ivan Mládek, and Joan Baez.
 The band's eighth studio album, titled Sex and Sport?
 Never!, came out in 2015 and featured Mike Stern, Gábor Presser, and Marta Kubišová.

 Tonya Graves left Monkey Business in 2016, and she was replaced on vocals by Tereza Černochová before the 2018 release of Bad Time for Gentlemen.
 The record, the band's ninth, included input from Fred Wesley and Ashley Slater.
 The band followed it in 2020 with Freedom on Sale, with help from Dan McCafferty and Ashley Slater.

 The latest album by Monkey Business is Když Múzy Mlčí, issued in 2024.